whited00r/whited00r/README.md

 ## Whited00r

-this repository contains a mess of various source codes I stumbled upon, with some things redacted, removed, or missing in general from where it was found.
+this repository contains a mess of various source codes I stumbled upon, while reaching out to some people from the project.

+Some things redacted, removed, or missing in general from where it was found.

 Still tons of interesting things though, to some maybe.
 Or maybe, a relic of the past lost to the ether.

-One of the developers passed this along - do not think this is all me.
+One of the developers passed this along - do not think this is mine.
 Was around for using it, knew about the inner workings, but just a drifter.

 It is some unreleased code too - no promise of it working, not bricking devices, and so on.